-Record 1: KSTP, KPER, PERTIM, TOTIM, TEXT, MAXBOUND, 1, 1

-Record 2: (DATA(N), N=1, MAXBOUND)
+Record 1: KSTP, KPER, PERTIM, TOTIM, TEXT, MAXBOUND, 1, 1 Record 2: (DATA(N), N=1, MAXBOUND)

-KSTP is the time step number;

-KPER is the stress period number;

-PERTIM is the time value for the current stress period;

-TOTIM is the total simulation time;

-TEXT is a character string (character16);

-MAXBOUND is the number advanced boundary items in the package;

-DATA is unstructured dependent variable data of size (MAXBOUND).
+KSTP is the time step number; KPER is the stress period number; PERTIM is the time value for the current stress period; TOTIM is the total simulation time; TEXT is a character string (character16); MAXBOUND is the number advanced boundary items in the package; DATA is unstructured dependent variable data of size (MAXBOUND).

+Description of Binary Output Files for the Groundwater Flow (GWF) and Groundwater Transport (GWT) ...
+285

-Groundwater Flow Model Budget File
+Model Budget Files

-The budget file for the GWF Model contains intercell flows, flows due to changes in storage, flows from the stress packages and advanced stress packages, and exchange flows with another model.
+MODFLOW 6 can optionally write a budget file, also referred to as a cell-by-cell flow file.
+The budget file is written in a binary format that can be post-processed using other software programs, such as ZONEB-UDGET.
+The budget file for the MODFLOW 6 models, such as the GWF and GWT Models, contains intercell water and solute flows, flows due to changes in storage, flows from the stress packages and advanced stress packages, and exchange flows with another model.
 The intent of budget file is to contain all flow to and from any cell in the model.
 Users must activate saving of flow terms in the Output Control Package and in the individual packages.